dvee/udacity-data-warehouse-aws/README.md

 Load song and event data from the "Sparkify" music application logs into an Amazon Redshift database for analytics processing.

+# Extensions Beyond the Curriculum

+## Infrastructure as Code

+We use Terraform to manage the creation of the Redshift cluster in AWS.
+This includes:

+- Use of KMS secrets to encrypt DB credentials in .tf files
+- Remote state stored in S3, KMS encrypted to avoid leaking secrets
+- All required IAM Role and Policies are also managed in Terraform

 # Quickstart

 Copy `dwh.cfg.example` to `dwh.config` and fill in details for your Redshift cluster.
 Note that the IAM Role supplied needs Read access to S3.